Exaustia/solana-tools/README.md

 Tools for Solana:
-- Lock / unlock P-NFT
+- Lock / unlock pNFT
 - Close accounts from wallet
 - Find empty account from wallet
 - get owner of account from mint